rkdutta/gitops-training/README.md

 ## HelmRelease example
 ### Create repositories
-Put a [repositories kustomization](clusters/dev/repositories.yaml) in the clusters/dev folder that will create a kustomuzation to create all the repository resources in flux.
+Put a [repositories kustomization](clusters/dev/kustomization-repositories.yaml) in the clusters/dev folder that will create a kustomuzation to create all the source resources in flux.
 The definitons for the repositories are located in the [repositories](./repositories/) folder.
+It is important to note that the repositories are created in the management namespace

 ### Create a HelmRelease
 Put the HelmRelease in the clusters/dev folder. flux-system in the cluster is going to deploy the HelmRelease in the cluster.